mktrm/cs426-fall23/index.md

 If you absolutely cannot make Saturday work, please contact Kazem directly before July 15th.

 ## Late Assignments
-You will have 1 late days during the whole summer session for late homeworks.
-You will also have 1 late days for weekly check-ins.
+You will have 3 late days during the whole semester for late homework.
+You will also have 3 late days for weekly check-ins.
 You can use your late days however you wish to.

 ## Academic Integrity
 Cheating WILL be taken seriously.
 It is not fair to honest students to take cheating lightly, nor is it fair to the cheater to let him/her go on thinking that is a reasonable alternative in life.

- > "Don't test me on this one." ~Prof. Dean Tullsen

 The following is not considered cheating: